forestdb/forestdb.org/models/plural-predication-webppl.md

 *Editorial note (2026):* the port originally had two separate problems.
 First, `objectPrior` was missing a `return`, so every sampled state was `[undefined, ...]` and *all* paths had probability zero (this is now fixed above and below).
 Second, with that fixed, the strict-semantics model still fails in WebPPL: when `distThetaPos` is 4, no state of 3s and 4s satisfies the `each` reading, so the literal listener's `Enumerate` has empty support, which WebPPL treats as a hard error while Church's enumeration tolerated it.
 That is the problem the rest of this page discusses.

-The problem is the deterministic semantics in the distributive interpretation, which creates zero-probability events (that Church, for some reason, can handle..):
+The problem is the deterministic semantics in the distributive interpretation, which creates zero-probability events (that Church, for some reason, can handle...):

 ~~~~
   var distInterpretationPos = function(state, distTheta) {